 - 20, 15, 12, 10, and 6 feet

-And an arm's reach distance may be defined in Settings.
+And a custom distance between 0.5m and 30m may be defined in Settings.

 - The letters and orientations of E or C ring are randomly shuffled during startup or waking-up from sleep.
 This makes memorizing an eye chart and cheating a vision test impossible.

-This app has been tested on various Android devices, iPhones and iPads to ensure optotype letters are printed on screens accurately.
+This app has been tested on various Android phones/tablets, iPhones and iPads to ensure optotype letters are printed on screens accurately.